Duration & Fees

-SASSETA (Sector Education and Training Authority) - Firearm proficiency training will take place on the first two days of the course during orientation.
-This training is facilitated by a SASSETA accredited training provider and upon successful completion, students wil be awarded with a firearm proficiency certificate.
+PFTC (Professional Firearm Trainers Council) – Firearm proficiency training will take place on the first two days of course during orientation.
+This training is facilitated by a PFTC (Professional Firearm Trainers Council) accredited training provider and upon successful completion, participants will be awarded with a firearm proficiency certificate.

 PDP (Public Drivers Permit) - Most lodges require that students have a PDP at this allows them to transport groups of people in a company vehicle.
 Please note that students under the age of 21 years and foreigners are not eligible to apply for a South African PDP.
 In this case, please enrol using your conventional license.

 For more information regarding FGASA membership, registration and certification (which are included in the course fee), please contact us for a separate detailed document that you will need.
 You will need to complete application forms and send these with a JPEG photo to Amanzi Travel as soon as possible after booking your place on the course.

 The course takes place in bush camps in South Africa and Botswana that collectively have access to 91,000 hectares of untamed and stunning African bush.
 Depending on which of the camps your training programme takes place on, there will be opportunities to view and interact with buffalo, elephant, rhino, lion and leopard as well as a huge variety of antelope and bird life.
 For the one year course paticipants will spend time at a number of the camps below (usually 3 or 4 camps) and your pre-departure pack will detail the dates thtat you are at each of the camps.